 Ensure that asystole is not another rhythm that looks like a “flat line.”
-Fine VF can appear to be asystole, and a “flat line” on a monitor can be due to operator error or equipment failure
+Fine VF can appear to be asystole, and a “flat line” on a monitor can be due to operator error or equipment failure.

-The following are common causes of an isoelectric line that is not asystole: 1. loose or disconnected leads; 2. loss of power to the ECG monitor; 3. low signal gain on the ECG monitor.
+The following are common causes of an isoelectric line that are not asystole: 1. loose or disconnected leads; 2. loss of power to the ECG monitor; 3. low signal gain on the ECG monitor.

 Asystole for many patients is the result of a prolonged illness or cardiac arrest, and prognosis is very poor.
-Few patients will likely have a positive outcome and successful treatment of cardiac arrest with asystole will usually involve identification and correction of an underlying cause of the asystole.
+Few patients will likely have a positive outcome and successful treatment of cardiac arrest with asystole will usually involve the identification and correction of an underlying cause of the asystole.

 The H’s and T’s of ACLS should be reviewed to identify any underlying cause that could have precipitated the asystole.